Almost optimum $\ell$-covering of $\mathbb{Z}_n$: Introduction

-We also show some interesting number theoretical side results.
-One is a sharper bound for the relative totient function, the other is the existence of a large divisor with linear divisor sum.
+As an application, we show the new result simplifies the algorithm of \cite{Koili.X2019} for modular subset sums.
+In addition to these main contributions, we also offer some intriguing auxiliary results in number theory.
+These include a more precise bound for the relative totient function, as well as the discovery of a large divisor accompanied by a linear divisor sum.